ranger-ross/ranger-ross.github.io/content/blog/ai-are-like-containers.md

 ## Agents and false dreams

 For the past 2 years, there has been a huge push to operationalize AI agents.
-The idea behind an agent is that is autonomous and does not require continual input from a human.
+The idea behind an agent is that it is autonomous and does not require continual input from a human.
 This frees up the human to do other more important work (or allows the companies replace them if you are cynical).

-The deploy of agents have been mixed thus far.
+The deployment of agents has been mixed thus far.
 There are sparks of brilliance with a lot of mediocre results in between.
-The fundamental issue that has emerged is AI is not reliable on non-trivial problems in real code base.
+The fundamental issue that has emerged is AI is not reliable on non-trivial problems in real codebases.
 This is really bad for those that have the vision of replacing humans with agents because until they are reliable a human is needed to double check their work.
-AI reliability is not likely to dramatically improve with a fundamental reachitecture.
+AI reliability is not likely to dramatically improve without a fundamental reachitecture.

 The latest trend I have seen is the idea that a human operator will orchestrate many AI agents.
 A small army of AI agents would process in parallel and the human would verify and course correct as needed.